huaminghuangtw/Dear-Today-Me/My-True-North.md

 No time wasted.
 Every single minute matters.
 Ten minutes, once gone, are gone for good.
 You will never get the same moment twice.

+You don't get to pick and choose when to show up, because the world will ignore your best and judge you for your worst.
 Show up every day.
 Be a habit and routine machine.
 Every single day, chop wood, carry water.
 [The work never stops.](https://www.youtube.com/watch?v=Ju5kyQJyGBY)

 Your daily behaviors shape your future.
 A good day of training is worth little on its own, but a good year was worth plenty.
 Your final results are merely a reflection of your prior commitments.
 Do a little more what you want to do every single day, until your vision becomes reality.
 It's those little bits of good put together that overwhelm the world.
 [All success is a lagging indicator.](https://ryanholiday.net/all-success-is-a-lagging-indicator)